ponty/sphinxcontrib-programscreenshot/README.rst

 How it works
 ========================

-#. start Xvfb headless X server using PyVirtualDisplay_
+#. start Xvfb headless X server using pyvirtualdisplay_
 #. redirect program display to Xvfb server by setting $DISPLAY variable.
 #. wait some seconds
 #. take screenshot by pyscreenshot_ which needs scrot.